 Kerry is home to two of Ireland’s native Irish speaking (Gaeltacht) areas; one on the Dingle Peninsula and the other on the Iveragh Peninsula.
 The Kerry Gaeltacht encompasses a geographical area of 642 km2 and has a population of 8,729, representing 8.6% of Ireland’s total native full-time Irish speaking population.
 The Irish speaking areas only add to the lore of the countryside.
 This region is rich in Irish culture and folklore brought to life through music, theatre, dance and the written word and is a fascinating step for all our visitors into our heritage and history.

-Kerry is proud to be part of the Wild Atlantic Way, the world’s longest signposted driving route along the rugged Atlantic coast from north to south.
+Kerry is proud to be part of the Wild Atlantic Way, the world’s longest coastal driving route along the rugged Atlantic coast from north to south.
 Stretching 2,500km, the route provides breath-taking views and magical experiences.
 With an ‘Edge of The World Feeling’, this is as far west as Ireland gets; ‘Next parish Manhattan’ as they say.

 Leave the mainland and everyday life far behind and take your delegates on a journey they will never forget!
 Create diverse and memorable programs with activities such as paddle boarding with dolphins, speaking Irish in the Gaeltacht, landing on a deserted archipelago once home to Ireland’s greatest born storytellers, sailing to a World Heritage listed site of medieval pilgrimage or star gazing under Ireland’s darkest skies at Kerry’s Gold Tier Dark Sky Reserve, one of only three in the world.

 The County Kerry stage of the Wild Atlantic Way is over 500 kms long, stretching from the tranquil village of Lauragh and ending in scenic north Kerry at the Tarbert ferry to Co Clare.